alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-is-adam-a-prophet-or-messenger.md

 note: true
 locale: en
 lang: en
-excerpt: The first messenger to be sent was Noah as was mentioned in the Hadith of the intercession reported in the Two authentic Books of Hadith.
+summary: The first messenger to be sent was Noah as was mentioned in the Hadith of the intercession reported in the Two authentic Books of Hadith.
 ---

 ### Question: